allen2rodriguez/Facebook_Lowballing/README.md

 3. **Prince Charming**: Friendly, pretends to care by asking a bunch of questions but still ultimitly lowballs
 4. **"Just doing my job"**: Calm, cold and unemotional, assesment of the product
 5. **The Victim**: Vulnerable and gives a sop story on why they can't pay full price

+# Licenses
+Chromedriver - Idek if I have to put this down Im just being safe so google doesn't come after me 🙏